Privileged Access Management

 Authorization CR-12345 · expired 10:00

 One chain.
-Your choice of login identity.
+Your choice of identity at the target.

 Native · cert / PKINIT

-Just-in-time
+Just-in-time identity

 Existing vaulted account